balvig/.dotfiles/notes.md

 ## Up next

+- Make pasting work on nitrous (it comes out on one line)
 - Figure out rake db:test:prepare stuff
 - Update pt-flow syntax for hub
 - Make binstubs work on nitrous